Skip to main content

 In the biomass section you can choose how much biomass should be used as green gass in the gas network or production, or as bio-coal or -oil in energy plants.
 Furthermore, you can specify the total amount of biomass available in your scenario region by adjusting the sliders in the ‘potential of biomass’ section.
 Since biomass emissions are officially not considered in the EU you have the possibility to change this in the ‘CO2 emissions of biomass’ section.

-Fuel production is supported by the extraction of energy carriers such as coal or natural gas (‘primary carriers’).
+Fuel extraction is supported by the extraction of energy carriers such as coal or natural gas (‘primary carriers’).
 These are converted to useful carriers such as electricity or heat.
-In the fuel production section it is possible to adjust the production of such energy carriers.
+In the fuel extraction section it is possible to adjust the extraction of such energy carriers.